plumi/plumi.content/plumi/content/README.txt

 -*- extra stuff goes here -*-
-The Plumi Video content type
+The PlumiVideo content type
 ===============================

-In this section we are tesing the Plumi Video content type by performing basic operations like adding, updadating and deleting Plumi Video content items.
+In this section we are tesing the PlumiVideo content type by performing basic operations like adding, updadating and deleting PlumiVideo content items.

-Adding a new Plumi Video content item
+Adding a new PlumiVideo content item
 --------------------------------

 We use the 'Add new' menu to add a new content item.